apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Ming Wen as new committer
+    content: Based on his continuous contributions, Ming Wen (a.k.a [moonming](https://github.com/moonming)) has been voted as a new committer.
+    time: Mar.
+9th, 2020
   - header: Welcome Haochao Zhuang to join the PMC
     content: Based on his continuous contributions, Haochao Zhuang (a.k.a [dmsolr](https://github.com/dmsolr)) has been invited to join the PMC.
 Welcome aboard.
     time: Mar.
 5th, 2020